Insight-Via-Artificial-Intelligence/UnityTestUtilities/README.md

 # Unity Test Utilities
 This repository contains several utility scripts designed to make testing and the creation of editor scripts easier.
 The repository can be added through the unity package manager.

-NOTE: You may however want to copy the files into your project if your file structures do match the convention of the package (or you don't want to set the package every test), more details below in Test Asset Loader section.

-To instal through package manager (Unity 2021+):
+To install through package manager (Unity 2021+):
-1) Open Package Manager by going from the Window menu.
+1) Open Package Manager from the Window menu.
 2) Press the plus icon
 3) Select from "Add package from Git Url"
 4) Supply the following url: https://github.com/Insight-Via-Artificial-Intelligence/UnityTestUtilities.git?path=/TestUtilities/Assets/com.ivai.testutilities